-Energy Environment: Science Technology and Management (STEEM)
+Energy Environment: Science Technology and Management (STEEM) Master

 A global consensus on the urgency to enact measures to mitigate climate change has emerged in recent years, culminating in December 2015 with the Paris Agreement at the 21st Conference of the Parties (COP21).
 195 countries adopted the first-ever universal, global climate deal to limit to 2°C the rise in global temperatures.
 The agreement also states its aim of limiting the increase to 1.5°C, which would significantly reduce the risk of climate change for ecosystems and human populations.
 The future of energy production, and particularly renewable energy generation capacities, lies at the heart of efforts to reach these new goals.

 The transformation in energy production is generally known as the “energy transition”.
 This shift away from fossil fuels and towards more sustainable alternatives has become not only a political and environmental imperative, but also an economic one.
 The technologies and business models of this changing energy landscape call for increasingly sophisticated expertise.

 Even if several renewable energy sources (wind, solar, biomass, hydro and marine power) are highly promising, there are still challenges involved with managing their intermittency and making accurate, reliable power generation forecasts.
 This, in turn, makes it difficult to determine their financial viability.